CampusEatsUofT/.github/documentations/firestore_collections/stripe_customer_schema.md

     $userId
         userId (string)
         customerId (string)
-        customerTestId (string)
         balance (int)
 ```

 ### Stripe Payment Methods

 Stripe Customer's Payment Method Documents (path:
 `stripeCustomers/{userId}/paymentMethods/{paymentMethodId}`, represented by `PaymentMethodModel`),
 stores the summary of payment methods of this stripe customer.
 This document is private.
 This
 document contains no sub-collection.

 #### CardPaymentMethod